Country Profile: Iceland

 Communications

-Iceland boasts a high level of connectivity, with 100% of the population having internet access as of 2023.
-The country has a robust telecommunications sector, including a significant number of mobile subscriptions and broadband connections.
+Iceland boasts a high connectivity rate, with 100% of the population being Internet users.
+The country has a robust telecommunications infrastructure, including a state-owned public broadcaster and multiple private radio and TV stations.

 Key Metrics